Updated: Dec 18, 2020

 This was my first pregnancy.
 My husband, John, and I had been together for 7 years when we got married.
 The "When're you having a baby?" questions poured in daily.
 We chose to keep it to ourselves so that we could surprise our family.
 We naively thought it wouldn't be long.
 Oh how I wish I could go back to that girl and just hug her.
 She had no idea of the pain she was in for.
 After being on the pill for almost 10 years my body was NOT happy.
 It took me almost 5 months to even see a period.
 Guess when I finally got it?
 On our honeymoon!
 Yup!
 We had a late honeymoon and that is when my first period decided to make a grand appearance.
 After that, my cycle was random.

 So first, a little about my lifestyle.
 I am a personal trainer and yoga instructor.
 I grew up in the industry and have always been active and mindful of nutrition.
 I lift weights, but not too much.
 I do yoga, but not too much.
 I don't smoke and I rarely drink.
 I eat vegetables, fruit, drink my bodyweight in water, take all the vitamins and yet I still wasn't conceiving.
 I thought it was my fault.
-Something I was or wasn't doing was effecting my chances of having a baby.
+Something I was or wasn't doing was affecting my chances of having a baby.

 I started to hate my body.

 As the months went on I panicked.
 Each month, I grew more and more concerned.
 The questions kept coming from friends and family, "What're you guys waiting for?
 You have a house!
 Where are the babies?".
 At that time I was so invested in still surprising them that I kept my pain quiet.
 I really wish I didn't.
-The comments stabbed at me in the stomach, right where my anxiety festered.
+The comments stabbed at me in the stomach right where my anxiety festered.

 I went to my OBGYN to get her advice.
 "You're young, don't worry about it", is the only thing she said.
 I pleaded for help, she said to just keep trying.
 I felt dismissed.
 I felt like I was overreacting and I began doubting myself.
 So after many more months of the bloody physical reminder that I wasn't pregnant I decided to see Midwives that my friend recommended.
 They were amazing!
 I finally felt heard.
 They were also concerned that we hadn't yet conceived.
 We went through a battery of baseline blood tests and a semen analysis.
-They all came back normal.
+They all came back a variant of normal.
 I tried to "just relax" .
 This was a good thing right?
 We're normal, it's ffiiiinnee.
 We just need to keep trying.
 Trying for me looked like meditating, exercising, driving 2 hours a week to get acupuncture, trying to keep sex fun, put my hips up, peeing on a billion ovulation & pregnancy strips and who knows what else.
 If you told me to sing supercalifragilisticexpialidocious backwards while gargling essential oils, standing on one foot, I would have done it.
 All that and nothing.
 Another month, nothing, and another and another and another.
 It kept going this way until one Tuesday in November I went to go visit my girlfriend, Katy.
-She started trying the same time as I did; but, she got pregnant after a few months.
+She started trying the same time as I did but she got pregnant after a few months.
 I went to meet her new babygirl.
 My period was due that day and I had been spotting so I knew it was coming.
 As I arrived to her house she handed me this precious, delicate newborn.
 I sat on her plush couch with this babygirl light in my arms.
 My eyes fixed on her.
 I held back tears every second that I was there.
 I was jealous.
 I was angry.
 I cried the entire way home.
 When I arrived, John was on the couch.
 I didn't tell him what happened.
 I went to get in the shower and by habit I took a pregnancy test.
 I didn't even time it or tell him because I knew it was going to be negative.
 As I stepped out of the shower I patted my skin dry as I glanced up at the stick.
 There was a second line!
 I started screaming for John.
 Shaking and shocked we ran to the store to get a digital test.
 We got back and watched as the screen read "pregnant".
 I must have taken 5 more.
 We were ecstatic.
 We hugged and kissed and had a pizza feast to celebrate!

 That Saturday was my mom's birthday.
 My whole family was coming over to do a yoga class and have dinner together.
 We decided to tell them.